nv-morpheus/Morpheus/examples/digital_fingerprinting/demo/README.md

 ### Control Messages Submission Demo Setup

 #### Introduction
 This document will provide you instructions for setting up a Control Messages Submission GUI that enables users to create and submit control messages to a Kafka topic, which can then be used for training, evaluating and inference on a digital fingerprinting model (AutoEncoder).
 The Control Messages Submission GUI is a web-based application that provides a user-friendly interface for generating control messages, and it can be set up with the help of this guide.
 It provides step-by-step instructions for setting up the required dependencies for Kafka, Flask server, and endpoint URLs.
 By the end of this document, you will have a fully functional demo Control Messages Submission GUI that you can use for your digital fingerprinting workflow.
+The Structure of the control message is explained in more detail [here](../../../docs/source/control_message_guide.md).

 #### Requirements